ElektraInitiative/libelektra/doc/tutorials/validation.md

 ## Introduction ##

-Configuration in <abbr title="Free Linux Open Source Software">FLOSS</abbr> unfortunately is often stored completely without validation.
+Configuration in <abbr title="Free/Libre and Open Source Software">FLOSS</abbr> unfortunately is often stored completely without validation.
 Notable exceptions are sudo (`sudoedit`), or user accounts (`adduser`) but in most cases you only get feedback of non-validating configuration when